 There are at least 160 species of birds that regularly occur in the Study Area (Sibley, 2014).
 Most of these are waterbirds - birds that live in marine, estuarine, and freshwater habitats.
 Waterbirds include seabirds, wading birds, shorebirds, and waterfowl, as described in more detail below.
-The remainder of species that may be encountered in the Study Area are landbirds (primarily songbirds) that live on land and whose occurrence is largely limited to coastal resident species and neotropical migrants in transit between breeding areas in eastern North America and wintering areas in Central and South America and the Caribbean.
-Trans-Gulf migrants - birds that fly 600 miles across the Gulf of Mexico (Gulf of Mexico) between the Yucatan Peninsula and the U.S. Gulf Coast (Texas to Florida), passing through the Study Area, include at least 73 species of landbirds (Shackelford et al., 2005).
+The remainder of species that may be regularly encountered in the Study Area are landbirds that are coastal resident species that live on land but forage in the adjacent coastal and inshore waters.
+Many more species (primarily songbirds) are neotropical migrants that occur briefly during transit between breeding areas in eastern North America and wintering areas in Central and South America and the Caribbean.
+Trans-Gulf migrants [birds that fly 600 miles across the Gulf of Mexico between the Yucatan Peninsula and the U.S. Gulf Coast (Texas to Florida)], passing through the Study Area, include at least 73 species of landbirds (Shackelford et al., 2005).

 Seabirds - birds that forage primarily on the open ocean - are of particular interest as the group of birds with the broadest distribution and exposure to Navy activities in the Study Area.
 Seabirds are a diverse group that are adapted to living in marine environments (Enticott & Tipling, 1997) and use coastal (nearshore) waters, offshore waters (continental shelf), or open ocean areas (Harrison, 1983).
 There are many biological, physical, and behavioral adaptations that are different for seabirds than for terrestrial birds.
 Seabirds typically live longer, breed later in life, and produce fewer young than other bird species (Onley & Scofield, 2007).
 The feeding habits of seabirds are related to their individual physical characteristics, such as body mass, bill shape, and wing area (Hertel & Ballance, 1999).
 Some seabirds look for food (forage) on the sea surface, whereas others dive to variable depths to obtain prey (Burger, 2001).
 Many seabirds spend most of their lives at sea and come to land only to breed, nest, and occasionally rest (Schreiber & Chovan, 1986).
 Most species nest in groups (colonies) on the ground of coastal areas or oceanic islands, where breeding colonies number from a few individuals to thousands.

 However, some species of seabirds and many other waterbird species are distributed nesters, and some are cavity nesters.
 Typical bird behavior to be encountered within the Study Area would include breeding, foraging, roosting, and migration.
 Beaches and wetlands within or bordering the Study Area may also be used as molting grounds by some species.